docarray/docarray/README.md

 This is useful for different use cases:

-- :woman_running: You are **training a model**: There are tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them.
+- :running: You are **training a model**: There are tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them.
 - :cloud: You are **serving a model**: For example through FastAPI, and you want to specify your API endpoints.
 - :card_index_dividers: You are **parsing data**: For later use in your ML or data science applications.